Harish-Research-Lab/.github/README.md

 # .github
-This is the repository for Ajay Lab.
-We are a part of the [Modelling and Simulation](https://github.com/cfdemons) group at the University of Manchester.
+This is the repository for Growing Matter Lab in the School of Engineering at the University of Manchester.